Instant Pot Whole Chicken (with gravy!)

 Instant Pot Whole Chicken from Frozen

-- You can safely cook a whole frozen chicken in your Instant Pot.
-I have included full instructions for cooking a frozen chicken in the recipe below.
-I prefer to cook my chicken from fresh, but in a pinch (when you forget to defrost your meat) this method works well.
+You can safely cook a whole frozen chicken in your Instant Pot.
+I have included full instructions for cooking a frozen chicken in the recipe card below.
+I prefer to cook a fresh or thawed chicken, but in a pinch (when you forget to defrost your meat) this method works well.

-- You will need to skip the step of browning the chicken, since you can’t sear frozen meat.
+- Skip the step of browning the chicken, since frozen meat won’t sear well.

 - You will only need half of the amount of spice rub called for in the recipe.